Oral Language is the foundation for learning how to read and write because our written language is based on the sounds the speech.

 All language is communication that consists of sending and receiving messages.
 Speaking and listening are oral language skills while reading and writing are print-based language skills.
-Speaking and writing are productive language activities where the language user is sending a message.
-Listening and reading are receptive language activities where the language user has to reconstruct the message to make meaning.
+Speaking and writing are productive language activities where the language user communicates a thought.
+Listening and reading are receptive and interpretive language activities where the language user "reconstructs" the meaning of the message.

-Oral language is the foundation for learning how to read and write because writing is encoded speech and reading is decoding - turning the code back into speech.
-Oral language development is learned naturally through experience.
-Generally speaking, the more and varied a child’s early oral language experiences, the great their level of development.
+Oral language is the foundation for learning how to read and write because writing is encoded speech and reading is decoding - turning the written code back into speech.
+Oral language development is learned naturally through oral language experiences.
+Generally speaking, the more and varied a child’s early oral language experiences, the greater their level of language development.

 Other ways to support oral language development include:

-In short, anything that engages your child in active listening and speaking builds their oral language skills.
+In short, anything that engages your child in active listening and speaking builds oral language skills and helps build the foundation for literacy development.

 Sign up for our free weekly newsletter and receive access to materials and ideas to help boost student literacy!